bigchaindb/bigchaindb/docs/server/source/events/event-plugin-api.rst

 clients connected.

-We decided to make this internal event system public, to allow developers to integrate BigchainDB with other applications, such as AMPQ systems.
+We decided to make this internal event system public, to allow developers to integrate BigchainDB with other applications, such as AMQP systems.

-Available events
+Available Events
 ----------------

 The event types are listed in the source file ``bigchaindb/events.py``.